Approved by advisory board 08/20/13

 To fulfill that goal the library staff sets an annual planning meeting in early August to discuss the School or Class Visits and Field Trip Policy, the scheduled Library Adventures for the upcoming school year, any problems or difficulties with the previous year's Library Adventures, and to gather input on improving the Library Adventures experience.

-All area teachers and educators are invited to attend.
+All area teachers, educators and group leaders are invited to attend.
 In addition to the invitations that are hand-delivered and mailed to previous Library Adventures attendees, the Farmington Public Library's Youth Services staff e-mails invitations, announces the meeting in the library's newsletter, and distributes invitations to all daycare providers.

 During the planning meeting attendees are charged with assisting the library staff in improving library services, reviewing policies, to ensure that every organization has equal access to Library Adventures.

-If an organization wishes to challenge the School or Class Visits and Field Trip Policy or the scheduled Library Adventures for the current school year, the Farmington Public Library staff and Board support the following appeal procedure:
+If an organization wishes to challenge the School or Class Visits and Field Trip Policy or the scheduled Library Adventures for the current school year, the appeal procedure will be followed:

 A member of the library staff explains the School or Class Visits and Field Trip Policy to the patron, and offers a printed copy.
 If the patron wishes, s/he may then submit a written Request for Reconsideration of the School or Class Visits and Field Trip Policy to the Library Director.